bifromqio/bifromq/.github/ISSUE_TEMPLATE/bug_report.md

 If you cannot meet either of these requirements, please contact [email](mailto:hello@bifromq.io) for paid consulting services.
-Alternatively, we encourage you to submit a Pull Request with an Issue Fix to become an external [contributor](https://github.com/bifromqio/bifromq/blob/main/CLA.md) to BifroMQ.
+Alternatively, we encourage you to help troubleshooting and submit a Pull Request with an Issue Fix to become an external [contributor](https://github.com/bifromqio/bifromq/blob/main/CLA.md) to BifroMQ.

 ## ⚠️ *重要提示：提交问题前请仔细阅读*